Waschndolos/open-clubmanager/README.md

 # Open ClubManager

+🚧 This project is currently under construction.
+Features and structure may change frequently. 🚧

 **Open ClubManager** is an open source web application for managing clubs.
 It features a modern React-based frontend and a TypeScript + SQLite backend powered by Prisma and Express.
 ClubManager is designed to be lightweight, self-hostable, and suitable for small to medium-sized clubs or associations.